 Street fights

 Here is a text I first encountered, and memorized in both English and French, more than half-a-century ago when I was learning French in Paris.
-It is by Charles Baudelaire, and in his Salon of 1846, that he says this for all of us:
+It is by Charles Baudelaire, and in his Salon of 1846 he says this for everyone:

 “If ever your idler’s curiosity has landed you in a street brawl, perhaps you will have felt the same delight as I have often felt to see a protector of the public slumbers — a policeman or a municipal guard (the real army) — thumping an incendiary.
 And if so, like me, you will have said in your heart: ‘Thump on, thump a little harder, thump again, beloved constable! for at this supreme thumping, I adore thee and judge thee the equal of Jupiter, the great dealer of justice!
 The man whom thou thumpest is an enemy of roses and of perfumes, and a maniac for utensils.
 He is the enemy of Watteau, the enemy of Raphael, the bitter enemy of luxury, of the fine arts and of literature, a sworn iconoclast and butcher of Venus and Apollo!’ …”

 Of course, this rule does not apply internationally.
-In Islamic societies, such as Shi-ite Iran, the role of constable and street brawler is generally reversed, and thus one is rooting for the incendiary.
+In Islamic societies, such as Shi’ite Iran, the rĂ´les of constable and street brawler are generally reversed, and thus one is cheering on the incendiary.

-I suppose that means I am guilty of relativism.
+I suppose this observation makes me guilty of relativism.